Collected by Joanne Moy

 Ningxia is a region that borders Inner Mongolia.
 The food reflects the desert and grassland terrain.
 Go to the restaurant at the Ningxia Hotel for fantastic steamed mutton with wild herbs.
 Instead of the rice you’d find in southern China, here you...

-1 E Chang'an Ave, Dong Dan, Dongcheng Qu, China
+1 E Chang'an Ave, Wang Fu Jing, Dongcheng Qu, China

 Dining at Made in China at the Grand Hyatt is expensive, but the staff creates an excellent experience.
 Open kitchens allow you to catch a glimpse of the Peking ducks roasting in ovens over fruitwood-fueled fires.
 I always order the dumplings. —...